Jsparks1989/JavaScriptPokerGame/README.md

 # JavaScriptPokerGame
-A simple JavaScript poker game

-This game is written in JavaScript.
+A simple JavaScript poker game that will create a deck of 52 cards, shuffle the deck, deal 5 cards to one player and rank the player's hand.
+I am currently working on creating functionality that will allow the player to choose if they want 1 or 2 new cards for their hand.